bryan4027/coe332/homework04/README.md

-# Analyzing Mar's Rover's Collected Data
+# Analyzing Meteorite Landings, Mass, and Composition using Docker
-The purpose of this project is to read in a JSON file of the collected data, analyze it, and determine if the water is safe for sample testing.
-It determines this based off the 5 most recent data points.
-This project enhances my skills with JSON manipulation, huge list manipulation, Python organization, documentation, logging, unit testing, and more.
+The purpose of this project is to create a script that reads in a JSON file listing Meteorite Landings and analyzes its mass, composition, numbers, and location.
+We then use `PYTEST`to run a test file that ensures the first script is working correctly.
+We then use a Dockerfile to create a Docker Container which serves as a developer enviornment ready for anybody to successfully run my program.
+This README gives explanations on everything we use as well as instructions to successfully run this program.

 <details>
 <summary>Show python script 2: test_analyze_water.py </summary>